-His principle could be summed up simply - 'Doing it Right the First Time'.
-This was expressed through his Absolutes of Quality Management and the Basic Elements of Improvement.
+You could sum up his principle with the phrase 'Doing it Right the First Time'.
+Businesses can achieve this by using his Absolutes of Quality Management and the Basic Elements of Improvement.
+Crosby clearly understood the need to do things right!